eddorre/SublimeERB/README.markdown

 I suggest using [Sublime Package Control](http://wbond.net/sublime_packages/package_control).
 Once you have Sublime Package control installed, you can install "ERB Insert and Toggle Commands" in a few easy steps.

-Press `ctrl+shift+p` to bring up Sublime's Command Palette, then type `install package` to bring up Package Control's package selector.
+Press `CTRL + SHIFT + P` on Windows and Linux and `CMD + SHIFT + P` on a Mac to bring up Sublime's Command Palette, then type `install package` to bring up Package Control's package selector.
 It should be the first selection.
 Type "ERB Insert and Toggle Commands," which, again, should be the first selection, and then hit enter.
 You should now have the proper package installed, but you will still need to [add a keybinding to use it.](#add-keybinding)

 #### Sublime Text 3 Beta Install